-The Teak Folding Shower Seat is the best shower chair for most seniors — it is the most stable, durable, and aesthetically appealing option, with a fold-down wall-mount design that keeps the shower accessible for others.
+The Teak Folding Shower Seat is the best shower chair for most seniors.
+It is the most stable, durable, and aesthetically appealing option, with a fold-down wall-mount design that keeps the shower accessible for others.
 For portability and budget, the Drive Medical Shower Chair with Back is the most widely recommended freestanding option.
 Anyone transitioning from a tub needs to consider a tub transfer bench rather than a standard shower chair.

 Why a shower chair matters